Vmlweb/Dingle/README.md

 	description: 'Password for registering user'
 }
 exports.params.news = {
-	description: 'Password for registering user',
+	description: 'User would like to recieve news',
 	required: false,
 	validator: function(object){
 		if (!validator.isBoolean(object)){